OmniLayer/spec/README.md

 A currency sell offer can be canceled by using Action = 3 (Cancel) until the offer has been fully accepted by valid purchase offers (transaction type 22).
 When a sell offer is canceled, the associated coins are no longer reserved.

 The cancel will apply to the amount that has not yet been accepted.
-It's the user's responsibility to determine if the cancellation was successful and how many coins were not sold.
+The UI must incidate if the cancellation was successful and how many coins were not sold.

 If you want to cancel an offer, use Action = 3 (Cancel) and send the transaction before the full amount for sale has been accepted.
 Note that while the portion of an offer which has been accepted cannot be canceled, sending the cancel message still has an effect, in that it cancels any portion of the offer which has not been accepted, and it prevents accepted coins from being relisted if the buyer fails to send payment.